About severe.im

 When did you start doing this?

 Some of my model scripts go back to 2004 and honestly haven't changed much since then.
-A grad school colleague, Chris H., shared one of his scripts to calculate several of the fields and that was a huge help in getting started.
+A grad school colleague, Chris H., shared one of his scripts to calculate several of the model fields and that was a huge help in getting started.
 Once you have your workflow figured out, and you know what colors and regions and data you want to use, the scripts don't need much changing.